KRIV (TV): As a Fox owned-and-operated station

 In 1986, Australian newspaper tycoon Rupert Murdoch purchased KRIV and the other five television stations in the Metromedia group, all of which became the founding owned-and-operated stations of his new television network, the Fox Broadcasting Company.
-Despite being a member of the new network, KRIV's schedule would not change that much, as at that time, Fox only aired a late-night talk show upon the network's launch; even when prime time programming followed in 1987, the network initially aired the lineup on Saturdays and Sundays.
-The primary changes were in local programming, where the new owners cut channel 26's existing local public affairs show, Houston Live, and a local children's program, and the move of KRIV's news to 9 p.m. to accommodate more Fox prime time programming.
+Despite being a member of the new network, KRIV's schedule did not change very much, as at that time, Fox only aired a late-night talk show upon the network's launch; even when prime time programming followed in 1987, the network initially aired the lineup on Saturdays and Sundays.
+The primary changes were in local programming—where the new owners cut channel 26's existing local public affairs show, Houston Live, and a local children's program—and the move of KRIV's news to 9 p.m. to accommodate more Fox prime time programming.
 Ratings steadily increased, with total-day ratings tying NBC affiliate KPRC-TV by 1993.

 After having operated from the same quarters on Westheimer since its establishment, KRIV acquired a tract of land near the Southwest Freeway to build a new, 78000 ft2 facility that would provide sufficient space and parking for the expanding station.
 The $40 million facility went into full-time use at the end of 1997 and included new, digital equipment.
 This facility began housing KTXH in 2001 when Fox acquired the station in a trade with Viacom after CBS acquired UPN.
 The studios were also used for production of syndicated programming from 20th Television, including the court shows Texas Justice, Cristina's Court, and Judge Alex.
-It also featured a landing pad for the station's news helicopter; a helicopter leased to KRIV crashed in 2000, killing the pilot.
+It also featured a landing pad for the station's news helicopter; a helicopter leased to KRIV crashed in November 2000, killing the pilot.